 The Rwenzori Mountains in Hindsight

 The Rwenzoris demonstrated potential, but it seemed like they are best visited if you have ample time.
-In hindsight, since we weren’t able to commit to attempting a summit in Rwenzori Mountain National Park like Mount Baker or complete the Central Circuit, we would probably opt for the nature walk or hill climb with the people from Ruboni.
-They were so kind and RMNP just does not deliver as much as an eager hiker might hope in a short amount of time.
+In hindsight, since we weren’t able to commit to attempting a summit in Rwenzori Mountain National Park or complete the Central Circuit, we probably should have simply opted for a nature walk or hill climb with the people from Ruboni.
+They were so kind and Rwenzori Mountain National Park just does not deliver as much as an eager hiker might hope in a short amount of time.

 Even our driver was mad about having to wait so long since it meant he had to drive in the dark along Uganda’s infamously scary roads to our next adventure: gorilla tracking in Bwindi National Park.
 Still, we could not say that we regretted going, only that we had wished that we had booked with Rwenzori Trekking Services and that we had more time to do a hike that may have been more rewarding.

 At the very least, the trek was instrumental in getting us shape for the increasingly difficult adventures that we had planned ahead of us.
 In addition, we learned that even when relying on a tour company to organize a trip, it is worthwhile providing feedback to the organizer.